thomadan/CSVmorph/README.md

 ### The files

-* CSVmorph.maxpat - The bpatcher to be used in Max patchers
+* CSVmorp.maxpat - The bpatcher to be used in Max patchers
 * CSVmorph.java   - the core Java class, processing and drawing commands
 * CSVmorph.class  - a compiled version of the java source
 * CSVmorph.js     - JavaScript code for resizing bpatcher